ipwnosx/docs-1/content/rancher/v2.x/en/overview/architecture/_index.md

 A Docker installation of Rancher is recommended only for development and testing purposes.
 The ability to migrate Rancher to a high-availability cluster depends on the Rancher version:

-- For Rancher v2.0-v2.4, there was no migration path from a Docker installation to a high-availability installation.
-Therefore, if you are using Rancher prior to v2.5, you may want to use a Kubernetes installation from the start.

-- For Rancher v2.5+, the Rancher backup operator can be used to migrate Rancher from the single Docker container install to an installation on a high-availability Kubernetes cluster.
+The Rancher backup operator can be used to migrate Rancher from the single Docker container install to an installation on a high-availability Kubernetes cluster.
 For details, refer to the documentation on [migrating Rancher to a new cluster.]({{<baseurl>}}/rancher/v2.x/en/backups/v2.5/migrating-rancher/)

 The Rancher server, regardless of the installation method, should always run on nodes that are separate from the downstream user clusters that it manages.
 If Rancher is installed on a high-availability Kubernetes cluster, it should run on a separate cluster from the cluster(s) it manages.